 Jump To: How Much Does Teeth Whitening Cost in NYC?, Types of Tooth Stains, Teeth Whitening Methods, Teeth Whitening FAQ's, Contact Our NYC Dentist Office

 One of the questions we get asked quite often is 'How much does professional teeth whitening cost in NYC?'
 It is very similarly priced to teeth whitening services anywhere else.
-The cost of teeth whitening in New York depends on what type of whitening treatment you go for.
+Teeth whitening dental cost in New York depends on what type of whitening treatment you go for.
 You may be able to get a deal on teeth whitening from time to time but typically professional in-office whitening is usually between $275 - $660.

 Whitening toothpaste: $3-$20